wabisebi/wabisebi.github.io/blog/i-made-my-first-youtube-video.md

 I Made My First YouTube Video

 During my last visit to Japan in June, I started my first small video project: creating a fully edited and color-graded travel video.
 And [against all expectations](./sharing-counts.html), I actually finished it.
-I ended up buying a DJI Osmo Pocket 3—a cute little film camera with a built-in stabilizer—along with some ND filters to help shoot in bright daylight.
+I bought a DJI Osmo Pocket 3—a cute little film camera with a built-in stabilizer—along with some ND filters to help shoot in bright daylight.
 Over the course of two weeks, I captured scenes during my long walks through Tokyo.

 After a ton of YouTube tutorials on editing, color-grading, and audio mixing, I made this little video.